kosuri-indu/BVRITHDrive/README.md

     git push
     ```

-6. **Submit a pull request** to the main BVRITHStudy repo, explaining what you’ve contributed.
+6. **Submit a pull request** to the main BVRITHDrive repo, explaining what you’ve contributed.
 7. The Repository manager will review your PR and merge it accordingly.

 ## Get Involved